tommyo/pentode/README.md

 ![pentode logo](assets/pentode.svg)

-[Capacitor](https://capacitor.ionicframework.com/) is a fantastic framework for generating cross-device hybrid apps quickly and easily.
+At this point `pentode` is conceptual, and may never see a production release.
+If you're looking for a hybrid framework, we suggest [Capacitor](https://capacitor.ionicframework.com/), a fantastic framework for generating cross-device hybrid apps quickly and easily.
 It is a great step in the right direction from Cordova/PhoneGap, which feels dated.

 So why, then, another library?

-## Cordova was a great start

-## Ionic made it easier

-## What Capacitor got right

-## What Capacitor got wrong

 ## What does pentode do differently?

 ### We're not really an App, we're a...

-Cordova and Capacitor both assume you're building a complete app using their toolkit.
-A WebView, however, is just a component, widget, piece of the pie, whatever.
+Most other hybrid frameworks assume you're building a complete app using their toolkit.
+A WebView, however, is just a component that can interact with other components of the app to exchange data and state.
+We want to make it possible to build a webview however you want into an otherwise native app.
 You want to build an app that is 100% WebView?
 Cool!
 We'll show you how.
 But otherwise, why force the issue?
 Put us where you want.

 ### Our Javascript parts are Written in Typescript, transpiled to everything else.